FME Version

 Open the VanImagerySelector.fmwt workspace in FME Workbench.

-We can control what the client (our user or application) will have access to change, or not, by careful consideration of the workspace’s User Parameters.
+We can control what the client (our user or application) will have access to change or not by carefully considering the workspace’s User Parameters.
 Any published parameters can be accessed and modified from a webhook URL.

 Our FEATURE_TYPES parameter determines which tables are read from the Spatialite database.
-Each table contains a polygon of a different Vancouver neighbourhood.
-Our webhook will allow the client to choose which neighbourhoods they’d like to view imagery for.
+Each table contains a polygon of a different Vancouver neighborhood.
+Our webhook will allow the client to choose which neighborhoods they’d like to view imagery for.

 Whenever possible, run the translation from FME Workbench to make sure everything is working correctly.
 When all the Feature Types to Read are selected, the workspace writes a PNG Raster image (NeighbourhoodSat.png) clipped to the City of Vancouver’s boundaries.
-Please note that to successfully run this workspace from Form, please set local file paths for all the Readers and Writers.
+Please note that to run this workspace from Form successfully, you must set local file paths for all the readers and writers.

 2. Publish the Workspace to FME Flow